Reduction of beta-integrable 2-Segre structures: Introduction

 \section{Introduction}

-A subset~$\mathcal{S}$ of a real vector space~$V$ is called an~$(m,n)$-\textit{Segre cone},~$m,n \geq 2$, if there exists a linear isomorphism~$V \simeq \mathrm{Hom}(\R^m,\R^n)$ identifying~$\mathcal{S}$ with the set of linear maps~$\R^m \to \R^n$ of rank one.
-An~$(m,n)$-\textit{Segre structure}~$\Se$ on a smooth~$mn$-manifold~$M$ is a smoothly varying choice of an~$(m,n)$-Segre cone~$\Se_p\subset T_pM$ in each tangent space of~$M$.
-In the case where~$m+n$ is odd, an~$(m,n)$-Segre structure is the same as a factoring of~$TM$ as the tensor product of two vector bundles over~$M$ of rank~$m$ and~$n$ respectively, together with an isomorphism of their determinant line bundles.
+We study the problem of reducing the $G$-structure associated to a certain type of Segre structure to a torsion-free substructure.

-Segre structures were studied by Chern~\cite{MR0008192} from the viewpoint of projective geometry.
-Subsequently, Segre - or closely related structures and their counterparts in the category of complex manifolds were studied under various names, including tensor product structure~\cite{MR0200858,MR0291976}, Grassmannian spinor structure~\cite{MR1632008}, generalised conformal structure~\cite{MR925263}, complex paraconformal structure~\cite{MR1085595}, (almost) Grassmann structure~\cite{MR1406793,MR0291976,MR1804138} and in~\cite{MR1106939} as an example of a class of structures called almost symmetric hermitian manifolds.
+Segre - or closely related structures and their counterparts in the category of complex manifolds were studied under various names, including tensor product structure~\cite{MR0200858}, generalised conformal structure~\cite{MR925263}, complex paraconformal structure~\cite{MR1085595}, (almost) Grassmann structure~\cite{MR1406793,MR2389257,MR0291976,MR1804138}, Segre structure~\cite{MR1427757,MR1847382}, and in~\cite{MR1106939} as an example of a class of structures called almost symmetric hermitian manifolds.